"Chun-Li's always kickin', kickin' is for girls

 - Sheva of Resident Evil 5 mainly uses kicks as her physical attacks, in contrast to Chris, who uses his ridiculously large arms for all his melee moves.

-- Also to contrast Chris, Jill uses kick physicals but are straighter then Sheva's acrobatics.
+- Also to contrast Chris, Jill uses kick physicals but are straighter than Sheva's acrobatics.

 - Ditto Chae Lim, of KOF's Spin-Off Alternate Continuity Maximum Impact.
 As a matter of fact, she fights so much like Kim, that she might as well be his Distaff Counterpart.
 When Kim appeared in the sequel, they had to readjust her moves so that she fought at least a little differently from her teacher.

 - And before either of them was King, who despite being a kickboxer, almost never uses her arms for attacking.
-She's so thoroughly a Kick Chick that she even throws out her Ki Attacks with her legs!
+She even throws out her Ki Attacks with her legs!

 - Garnet from The Rumble Fish is a sexy nurse who fights only with kicks.